magentic/flowlens-mcp-server/README.md

 [![PyPI version](https://img.shields.io/pypi/v/flowlens-mcp-server.svg)](https://pypi.org/project/flowlens-mcp-server/)

-`flowlens-mcp-server` lets your coding agent (Claude Code, Cursor, Copilot, Gemini) inspect your recorded user web flows (video, network activity, console logs, and DOM events) via <a href="https://chromewebstore.google.com/detail/jecmhbndeedjenagcngpdmjgomhjgobf?utm_source=github-repo" target="_blank" rel="noopener noreferrer">FlowLens Chrome extension</a>.
-It acts as an MCP (Model Context Protocol) server, giving your coding agent full browser context for in-depth debugging and regression testing.
+`flowlens-mcp-server` gives your coding agent (Claude Code, Cursor, Copilot, Codex, Gemini) full browser context for in-depth debugging and regression testing.

+## How it works
+- Record your browser flow using the <a href="https://chromewebstore.google.com/detail/jecmhbndeedjenagcngpdmjgomhjgobf?utm_source=github-repo" target="_blank" rel="noopener noreferrer">FlowLens Chrome extension</a> (user actions, network, console, storage, DOM events/screen recording).
+- Share it with your coding agent via the FlowLens MCP server, giving the agent full access to the recording.
+- Your agent inspects and analyzes the flow for debugging and insights — without spending time/tokens on reproducing the issue.

 ## Requirements